Yusaku Maezawa: Contemporary Art Foundation

 Maezawa is the founder of the Tokyo-based Contemporary Art Foundation, which he started in 2012 with a goal of "supporting young artists as a pillar of the next generation of contemporary art."
 The Contemporary Art Foundation currently hosts collection shows twice a year.
 In May 2016, Maezawa attracted significant media attention with a record purchase price at auction of $57.3 million for an Untitled (1982) artwork of a devil by Jean-Michel Basquiat, and broke a record again in May 2017 with a $110.5 million auction for another Untitled (1982) of a skull by the same artist.
 At the same 2016 auction, Maezawa bought pieces by Bruce Nauman, Alexander Calder, Richard Prince, and Jeff Koons, spending a total of $98 million over two days.
 Maezawa plans to open a contemporary art museum in Chiba, which will house his collection.
+In 2022, Maezawa sold an untitled Basquiat Painting for $85 Million.

 Spaceflights

-Announced circumlunar flight
+Proposed circumlunar flight

-On 17 September 2018, it was announced that Maezawa will be the first commercial passenger to do a flyby around the Moon.
-He will fly on board a SpaceX Starship, which has been in development since 2017.
-The flight is slated to take place no earlier than 2023 with a duration of nearly six days.
-He originally planned to take six to eight artists with him as a part of an art project he has created entitled #dearMoon.
-However, in March 2021, Maezawa changed the requirement to members of the public.
-Finally, in December 2022, Maezawa announced that he had chosen his crew members, and had selected them as the group of his favorite artists, such as DJ Steve Aoki and T.O.P.
+On 17 September 2018, it was announced that Maezawa was to become the first commercial passenger to perform a flyby of the Moon.
+He was to fly on board a SpaceX Starship, which has been in development since 2017.
+The flight was slated to take place no earlier than 2023 with a duration of around six days.
+Maezawa originally planned to take six to eight artists with him as a part of an art project entitled #dearMoon.
+In March of 2021, the requirements for registration were changed to allow members of the general public (instead of just artists) to apply for the flight.
+Finally, in December 2022, Maezawa announced that he had chosen his crew members, including DJ Steve Aoki and T.O.P.
+After the flight was postponed indefinitely following broader Starship program delays in 2023, the project was fully cancelled on 1 June 2024.